 If a commercial driver is charged and convicted a second time of DUI, their disqualification may last for the rest of their life.
 As readers can see, it is important for drivers to address their charges before they become convictions and prevent them from doing their jobs.

 Building a Defense Strategy to Dui Charges

 No one wants to lose the means of earning their pay, especially to a wrongful charge of DUI.
-When a driver is arrested and charged with an alleged DUI crime, they can and should contacted a trusted DUI and criminal defense lawyer for help.
+When a driver is arrested and charged with an alleged DUI crime, they can and should contacted a trusted DUI lawyer for help.
 There are different ways to defend DUI charges and attorneys can help their clients work though those options to protect their rights under the law.